Education Benefits for Disabled Veterans

 You may be approved for a VA work-study program if you meet ALL of the following:

-- You have found an open job either at a nearby VA facility or in a VA-related role at your school.
+- have found an open job at a nearby VA facility or in a VA-related role at your school.

-- You can finish the work-study agreement while you still qualify for VA education benefits.
+- can finish the work-study agreement while you still qualify for VA education benefits.

-- You are in an approved VA education benefits program.
+- are in an approved VA education benefits program.

 How does this program assist disabled veterans?
-One of the approved VA education programs is the VA Veteran Readiness And Employment (VR&E) program (see above).
+One approved VA education program is the VA Veteran Readiness And Employment (VR&E) program (see above).
 Other VA education programs approved for use with VA Work-Study include but may not be limited to:

 - Post-9/11 GI Bill